Article Translations: (Spanish)

 - having flat feet

-- exercising while wearing worn-out athletic shoes
+- exercising while wearing worn-out athletic shoe sor shoes with poor arch support and/or padding

 - being overweight